 Vegas slowly adjusted to life in New York City during our summer visits.
 She was a bit anxious about all the new surroundings.
 She probably missed her familiar environment back in OK and she may have missed Dallas as her guide and alpha leader.
 She is still exploring the apartment - the balcony scared her, she was very reluctant to step outside.
 It took her a while to figure out the elevator.
 She may have been freaked by the fact that doors close and when they reopen, the room she just left is now completely different or it may be the vibrating floor when it moves.
 She would lay down and shiver until we reached our destination, then she would bolt out of that infernal cab.

-We walked twice a day - along the Hudson Esplanade or around Battery Park.
-As I suspected, she is a hit.
-People comment or ask about her.
+We walked twice a day.
+As I suspected, she was a hit.
+People asked about her.
 I stop and chat a bit - they are interested in the rescue part from an abusive breeder.
 Apparently there are lots of other animal lovers out walking.
-There is a dog run right behind the condo building.
+People cared about her - lots of empathy.
+Commended me for giving her a good life.
+There was a dog run right behind the condo building.
 She has learned that this is the place to go to the bathroom.
 That works out well because I can monitor her and there is a hose there to wash the asphalt.
 After taking care of business, we walk along the West Street walkway which is being redesigned with extensive landscaping (9/11 money), Battery Park with the Statue tourists and new fountain and landscaping, or the Hudson Esplanade with the many joggers and walkers.

 The last days of Vegas

 Late fall 2008: Vegas lost a lot of weight.
 She looked too thin.